 If you have a personal pension or a PRSA, the maximum amount of pension depends on your policy value and annuity rates at the time.

-If you are a member of a company pension scheme, it is 2/3rds final salary provided you have 10 years service to normal retirement age and you don’t have other pension benefits from other employments.
+If you are a member of a company pension scheme, it's 2/3rds final salary provided you have 10 years' service to normal retirement age and you don’t have other pension benefits from other employments.